0

 • Example: The scent of an agarwood bracelet might be more noticeable in a warm, humid environment compared to a cool, dry one.

-Olfactory adaptation is a natural process where continuous exposure to a smell reduces its perceptibility over time.
+In summary, Olfactory adaptation is a natural process where continuous exposure to a smell reduces its perceptibility over time.
 Cognitive factors, individual differences, and environmental influences all play a role in how smells are perceived and adapted to.
 If you're concerned about not being able to smell a particular scent, remember that this is a common experience and can be influenced by various factors, including your psychological state and expectations.

 Our sense of smell can adapt to continuous exposure to the same scent, making it less noticeable over time.
 This phenomenon, known as sensory adaptation, explains why familiar smells, like those of home fragrances or personal care products, might seem to fade.
 If you're worried about not detecting a smell, remember that our perceptions can vary and seeking others' opinions can help